box-bit/init-to-win-it/README.md

 Welcome to the **MicroAdventure** app, built for the Init-to-Win-It Hackathon.
 This mobile application is designed to encourage spontaneous exploration and nature connection through "microadventures"—short, accessible, and exciting local challenges.

-## Wanna try it on your phone?
-Download `5to9.apk` to your android phone <br>
-Click on it and select install

 ## 🚀 The Concept

 Microadventures are about finding adventure in your local area.
 Whether it's leaving your route to chance with a coin flip or identifying local flora, this app gamifies the world around you.